-The Flex Program is administered through the Federal Office of Rural Health Policy (FORHP) at the Health Resources and Services Administration (HRSA) of the US Department of Health and Human Services (HHS).
-The Flex grant is administered in both competitive and non-competitive grant cycles.
-Fiscal year (FY) 2015 is the first year in a three-year grant cycle (September 1, 2015 - August 31, 2018) which has had an additional non-competitive continuation year extension for the 2018 grant year.
-A summary of the FY 2015, FY 2016, FY 2017 and FY 2018 Flex grant guidance goals, objectives and activities can be found in Section 1 of this guide.
-The Flex grant guidance can be accessed online here.
+The Flex Program is administered through the Federal Office of Rural Health Policy (FORHP) at the Health Resources and Services Administration (HRSA) of the U.S. Department of Health and Human Services (HHS).
+The Flex funding to states is administered as a cooperative agreement in both competitive and non-competitive grant cycles.
+The fiscal year (FY) 2021 (September 1, 2021 - August 31, 2022) is the third year of a 5-year cooperative agreement cycle.
+A summary of the Flex cooperative agreement guidance goals, objectives, and activities can be found in Section 1 of this manual.
+Flex cooperative agreement guidance for each year of the funding cycle can be accessed on the Flex Cooperative Agreement Guidance page of the Technical Assistance and Services Center (TASC) website.